A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Measurement Methodology

-The Cyber Security Research and Observation (CySeRO) Programme at CSIR-4PI is a research initiative focused on detecting and characterizing evolving Cyber Threats and Attacks on the Internet.
-CySeRO operates a /24 IPv4 network telescope with no active services, utilizing 209 IP addresses and continuously collecting unsolicited inbound traffic.
-This telescope operates in an active mode that interacts with incoming packets in real-time to establish TCP connections, capturing complete packet-level data (headers and payloads) for all inbound TCP packets for a few seconds and storing them in a Packet Capture (PCAP) format.
-Captured PCAP files are processed in real-time through a parsing pipeline that extracts the header and payload information from each packet.
+The payload bytes observed in this exchange were reconstructed through TCP stream reassembly and subsequently analyzed using the methodology described further in Section IV.
+On average, the telescope records approximately 7 million TCP connections per day (i.e., successful handshakes), providing a direct measure of scanner liveness and a high-volume basis for analyzing multi-stage scanning behavior across all ports.
+Overall, the system remains closer to an NT than a honeypot~\cite{mokube2007honeypots,6641050}, as interactions are strictly limited to minimal, protocol-compliant responses without service emulation or independent probing.
+Captured traffic is subsequently processed to extract relevant features for analysis.
 The extracted fields are stored within a structured relational database (MySQL) designed for scalable querying and correlation.
-We utilize \textit{IP2Location} \cite{IP2Location}, a paid lookup service, to geolocate IP addresses and enhance contextual awareness with geographic and network attributes.
-To support large-scale packet reconstruction and multi-layer payload analysis, the entire processing pipeline was executed on the CSIR High-Performance Computing (HPC), AI, and ML Platform (CHAMP) deployed at CSIR-4PI, which provided the computational throughput required for sustained analysis across the entire dataset.
+We utilize \textit{IP2Location}~\cite{IP2Location}, a lookup service, to geolocate IP addresses and enhance contextual awareness with geographic and network attributes.
+To support large-scale packet reconstruction and multi-layer payload analysis, the entire processing pipeline was executed on the CSIR High-Performance Computing (HPC), AI, and ML Platform (CHAMP) deployed at CSIR - 4PI, which provided the computational throughput required for sustained analysis across the entire dataset.
 The analysis covers the initial exploitation phase following the disclosure of CVE-2021-44228 in December 2021, as well as continuous monitoring from 2022 through October 31, 2025, to capture sustained and derivative exploitation activity.
-Data collection was largely uninterrupted, except for some brief gaps of 11 days due to operational constraints.
-Specifically, data were unavailable on March 1 and 2–3, July 2022, January 1, 15–17, June, and October 2, 2023, as well as on January 1 and December 24, 2024, and on July 22, 2025.
+Data collection was largely uninterrupted, except for brief 11-day gaps due to operational constraints.
+Specifically, data were unavailable on March 1 and 2--3, July 2022, January 1, 15--17, June, and October 2, 2023, as well as on January 1 and December 24, 2024, and on July 22, 2025.
 These relatively small and isolated outages do not affect the overall trends or conclusions of our study.